-The target set by NHS England for Trust acquired cases at UHNM 2014-15 was 74 as with the previous year.
-UHNM reported a total of 102 cases which is a 5% increase on the previous year, missing the target set for the period covered by this report.
+The target set by NHS England for Trust acquired cases at UHNM 2016-17 was 82 which was an increase on the previous year due to UHNM being re-classified as a large teaching trust.
+UHNM reported a total of 87 cases which is a 10% decrease on the previous year, missing the target set for the period covered by this report.
+There was an additional target of 4 cases set locally by the CCGs to cover two community hospitals, with an actual of 5 cases.